Detailed summary

 • It was the most common 1L treatment in the RWE

-• Was the comparator for the most of the RCTs (see the network diagram above)
+• It was the comparator for the most of the RCTs (see the network diagram above)

 For 2L and 3L, the reference treatment used was cabozantinib as: